Poverty in Bangladesh: Rural and urban poverty

-Strong national poverty reduction, masks differences in welfare trends between rural and urban Bangladesh.
+Strong national poverty reduction masks the differences in welfare trends between rural and urban Bangladesh.
 The national poverty rate fell in both rural and urban areas, but the speed of reduction was much slower in urban Bangladesh, largely because of slower rates of poverty reduction in Dhaka and increasing poverty in Chittagong.
 There was no progress in reducing extreme poverty in urban areas: the proportion of the urban population living in extreme poverty was 7.7 percent in 2010 and 7.6 percent in 2016.
 Given that Bangladesh continued to urbanize during this time, there are now more people living in extreme poverty in urban Bangladesh (3.3 million) than in 2010 (3 million).
-Since independence the average rate of urbanization in Bangladesh is 5% (World Bank 2012) & percentage share of urban population has doubled, from 15% in 1974 to 28.4% in 2011.
+Since independence the average rate of urbanization in Bangladesh is 5% (World Bank 2012), while the percentage share of urban population has doubled, from 15% in 1974 to 28.4% in 2011.

 Rural poverty

 Many people live in remote areas that lack services such as education, health clinics, and adequate roads, particularly road links to markets.
 An estimated 35 percent of the population in rural areas lives below the poverty line.
 They suffer from persistent food insecurity, own no land and assets, are often uneducated, and may also suffer serious illnesses or disabilities.
 Another 29 percent of the rural population is considered moderately poor.
 Though they may own a small plot of land and some livestock and generally have enough to eat, their diets lack nutritional value.
 As a result of health problems or natural disasters, they are at risk of sliding deeper into poverty.
 Women are among the poorest of the rural poor, especially when they are the sole heads of their households.
 They suffer from discrimination and have few earning opportunities, and their nutritional intake is often inadequate.